 First, the group builds a model of the system flow using events.
 In front of a big wall each participant:

-writes down a domain behaviour in a past tense (that’s the “event”),sticks it on the wall in the correct order.
+writes down a domain behaviour in the past tense (that’s the ‘event’),

 The post-it cards from left (the earliest) to right (the latest) show the order in which events appear in the application.